-Japanese is a key language in Asia, and ICHK introduced its study as a native language programme in the 2011/12 academic year, in coordination with our partner primary Japanese International School.
+Japanese is a key language in Asia, and ICHK introduced its study as native language programme in academic year 2011-12, in coordination with our partner primary Japanese International School.

-The audience for this course is students for whom Japanese is spoken at home, or for those who have a strong Japanese language background (e.g. lived or studied in Japan).
+This course is designed for students for whom Japanese is spoken at home and/or the student should bring a strong background (e.g. lived or studied in Japan).
 For non-native students who have learnt Japanese in primary school, they might be eligible to join the class with the appropriate differentiation.
 Admission is subject to level test and dependent on numbers.